tflanagan/quickbase.dev/source/includes/_errors.md

 # Error Handling

-When making an API call to Quick Base, Quick Base responds with at least three values, `errcode`, `errtext`, and `errdetail`.
+When making an API call to Quick Base, Quick Base responds with at least two values, `errcode`, and `errtext` and sometimes an `errdetail` property.

 After receiving a response, the libraries detailed automatically check and verify that the response does not contain an error.
 You do not have to explicity check if `errcode` is equal to 0.